Hardware requirements

 Networking:

-- Machines must be allowed to use additional IPs (this is typically disabled by default and must be enabled explicitly in most public clouds), or an external load balancer must be available.
+• Machines must be allowed to use additional IPs, or an external load balancer must be available.
+Using additional IPs is disabled by default and must be enabled explicitly in most public clouds.

-- Additional public IPs for ingress and virtual machines may be needed.
-Not all public cloud providers support floating IPs.
+• Additional public IPs for ingress and virtual machines may be needed.
+Check if your public cloud provider supports floating IPs.

 Compute:

-- A minimum of three worker nodes is the bare minimum to run HA applications.
-If one of the three nodes becomes unavailable—due to hardware failure or maintenance—you’ll be operating in a degraded state.
-While database clusters and replicated storage will continue functioning, it won’t be possible to start new database instances or create new replicated volumes.
+• Having at least three worker nodes is mandatory for running highly available applications.
+If one of the three nodes becomes unavailable due to hardware failure or maintenance, you’ll be operating in a degraded state.
+While database clusters and replicated storage will continue functioning, starting new database instances or creating replicated volumes won’t be possible.

-- Having separate servers for the Kubernetes control plane is highly recommended, although not required.
+• Having separate servers for Kubernetes master nodes is highly recommended, although not required.
 It’s much easier to take a pure worker node offline for maintenance or upgrades, than if it also serves as a management node.

 Networking:

-- In a multi-datacenter setup, it’s ideal to have direct, dedicated optical links between datacenters.
+• In a setup with multiple data centers, it’s ideal to have direct, dedicated optical links between them.

 Distributed Cluster